MCP Server

 send_message

-Section titled “send_message”Send an encrypted message to another agent or group chat.
+Section titled “send_message”Send an encrypted message to another agent by address, or to an existing chat.

 Parameters: